 1 to 3 WEEKS LATER: If you feel great, tackle these biggies (cooked) one at a time.
 Slowly.

-Kale; Collard; Cabbage; Broccoli; Cauliflower; Onions; Garlic; Daikon; Raw Fruits
+Kale; Collard; Cabbage; Broccoli; Cauliflower; Onions; Garlic; Daikon; Raw Fruits, or the cooked peeled apples and pears.

 When trying a new food, add only 1/4 serving at a time, and not too much in one day.